-As the most dominant doubles team of all time, pro tennis players Bob and Mike Bryan have wowed fans worldwide.
+As the most dominant doubles team of all time, pro tennis players Bob and Mike Bryan wowed fans worldwide until their retirement in 2020.
 But the crowd-pleasing identical twins, known for their signature high-flying chest bump after each victory, echo that there’s no place like home—especially when that home is California’s Central Coast.
-Though they now live elsewhere, the pair often returns to Camarillo, in Ventura County, roughly halfway between L.A. and Santa Barbara.
+Though they now live elsewhere, the pair often returns to Camarillo, in Ventura County, roughly halfway between Los Angeles. and Santa Barbara.
 We sat down with the high-flying pair at the home of the BNP Paribas Open, Indian Wells Tennis Garden near Palm Springs, and asked them to serve up their views on everything from how they’d spend a perfect day in their home state to their favorite local place for soft tacos.

 Where do you live?